Manche storage centre: History

 The first waste received in 1969 was hospital waste, in particular radium used for cancer treatment.
-Storage consisted at the beginning in ordinary trenches, in the ground.
-Then the safer and easier storage on the surface is adopted: Concrete blocks are poured around the casks, then covered with a plastic film and earth.
+Initially, storage consisted of burial in ordinary trenches, in the ground.
+Then the safer and easier storage on the surface was adopted: Concrete blocks are poured around the casks, then covered with a plastic film and earth.
 The result of storage on the surface is called a "tumulus".

 In 1976, an accident occurred that caused tritium pollution of the aquifer and water on the surface.
-For several years, plutonium, radium, thorium, and waste containing tritium from the all of the French nuclear power plants had been stored in 6 vaults in a structure called TB2.
+For several years, plutonium, radium, thorium, and waste containing tritium from all of the French nuclear power plants had been stored in 6 vaults in a structure called TB2.
 The leaks would be due to an overflow at the surface of the deep drainage network on the grounds of heavy rainfalls and malfunctions of the lifting pump.